 I often get asked why I decided to be a counsellor.
 The answer is that my own personal counselling changed the direction of my life and there started my journey on this road.

 I believe that each person is unique and that therapy should be tailored towards individual needs.
 We can all find ourselves in situations that we find overwhelming and sometimes it’s hard to talk to those closest to us.
 I offer a safe space which is completely confidential, so you can be reassured that whatever you say stays in the counselling room.
 This will be your time and the sessions will be client led.
 Together you and I will explore your thoughts, feelings and goals to try and make sense of what has brought you to counselling in the first place.

-Due to the current climate I am unable to offer face to face sessions but can accommodate telephone, zoom or other mediums by agreement.
+Due to the current Corona Virus pandemic, for the safety of everyone, I am unable to offer face to face sessions, but can accommodate sessions online via Zoom or by telephone..